DavidVollmers/Comfyg/README.md

 You also will need to setup at least one [Azure Table Storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) which will be used to store all Comfyg values.

-There are also options to distribute the storage on multiple accounts or connecting to [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault) for secret management.
+Optionally you can also distribute the storage on multiple accounts or connect to [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault) to store your secrets.

 ## Getting Started

-To try out Comfyg as fast and quick as possible follow this guide to set everything up on your local machine.
+To try out Comfyg as fast and quick as possible you can follow this guide to set everything up on your local machine.

 ### Installation

 First we want to install the Comfyg Command-Line Inteface (CLI).
-We can do this using the .NET CLI:
+We can do this using the [.NET CLI](https://learn.microsoft.com/de-de/dotnet/core/tools/):

 ```shell
 dotnet tool install --global Comfyg.Cli